 Maiad Campaign and Stalemate: 2147-2160

-As the fighting in the Seren sector fell back into the now-familiar siege mode, action in the Maiad sector now heated up.
+As the fighting in the Seren sector returned to a static defensive mode, action in the Maiad sector now heated up.
 Still smarting from the dramatic swings of fortune brought over the previous eleven years, both sides became more conservative in both their offensive and defensive moves.
 The events of the Semoset collapse had left the Loroi with a disproportionate number of light raider-type ships, and the Loroi became forced to rely on these for both interdiction strikes on attacking Umiak fleets crossing the new wide Steppes dead zone, and quick hit-and-run raids on Umiak-held systems across the closer Maiad frontier.
 Although it did not gain them any ground, the Loroi were very successful in both of these modes.
 After nearly five years of these Loroi raids, this time it was the Umiak who razed and abandoned systems at the Maiad border to create a buffer zone similar to that in the newly-renamed Charred Steppes.

 In 2160, the opportunity that both sides had been waiting for arrived, but in a most unexpected form.